huang5587/ChessReader/README.md

 At this point you may begin playing and the optimal moves should be automatically displayed on the front end client.

+Note: if you use `docker-compose down` to spin down the container, the database will be wiped.
+If you wish for your game storage to persist be sure to avoid this.